3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 I’ve experimented with the Trello service and was impressed with its intuitive user interface and library of ready-made project templates.

-Trello is a Kanban-based project management website and app that is based upon building lists (or “boards”) of tasks (or cards)The easiest way to describe it is as a big to-do list, with tasks moving across three separate but adjoining lists of “To-Do,” “In-Progress,” and finally, “Completed.”
+Trello is a Kanban-based project management website and app that is based on building lists (or “boards”) of tasks (or cards)The easiest way to describe it is as a big to-do list, with tasks moving across three separate but adjoining lists of “To-Do,” “In-Progress,” and finally, “Completed.”
 Cards can be assigned to members of your Trello project group depending on who is responsible for each task—the free version of Trello has no limit to the number of members you can have in a group

 trello_drag_drop gifImage source: Trello Blog